hmatalonga/data-science-projects/README.md

 # :rocket: Data Science Projects

 This is a collection of Data Science projects for learning and exploration purposes.
 The projects are organized and grouped by subject/topic covering different approaches, algorithms and data-sets.
-Each project consists of a *Jupyter notebook* and it has its own folder under the `notebooks` folder.
+Each project consists of a *Jupyter notebook* and, it has its own folder under the `notebooks` folder.

 ---

-> :warning: This repository contains code and models experiments and are not production ready, reusable, optimised and fine-tuned code and models.
+> :warning: This repository contains code and models experiments and are not production-ready, reusable, optimised and fine-tuned code and models.
 This is rather a sandbox or a playground for learning and trying different data science, machine learning techniques and approaches.
-Models might not perform well and there is a place for overfitting/underfitting.
+Models might not perform well, and there is a place for overfitting/underfitting.

 **Acknowledgements:** This repository was originally inspired by [:robot: Interactive Machine Learning Experiments](https://github.com/trekhleb/machine-learning-experiments).

 ## Projects

-Projects were built using a combination of different libraries and tools and the most used were [pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org) and [Tensorflow 2](https://www.tensorflow.org/) with [Keras](https://www.tensorflow.org/guide/keras/overview) API.
-The dependencies for each project is included in a `requirements.txt` file.
-For projects where the data-sets were auto-generated or scraped a `data` folder is present.
+Projects were built using different libraries and tools, and the most used were [pandas](https://pandas.pydata.org/), [scikit-learn](https://scikit-learn.org) and [Tensorflow 2](https://www.tensorflow.org/) with [Keras](https://www.tensorflow.org/guide/keras/overview) API.
+The dependencies for each project is included in a `requirements.txt` file, for projects where the data-sets were auto-generated or scraped, a `data` folder is present.

-**Blog:** For some projects I have written a dedicated blog post in my website.
-The projects with a blog post have a :memo: icon link next to the project name.
+**Blog:** For some projects, I have written a dedicated blog post on my website.
+The projects with a blog post have an :memo: icon link next to the project name.

 ### Supervised Learning